 12. An employee travelling in a company car was involved in a bad smash.
 At the time they were on private business.
 Is our insurance company liable?

 That depends on the terms of the insurance policy.
 Where private use of a company car is permitted, the insurance policy will normally cover accidents on private as well as company business.
 If, however, the employee was not authorised to use the car privately, any insurance cover may be invalidated.
-In that case you not only have to worry about the cost of repairing or replacing the car; you may also have to worry about being sued by third parties, for neglecting to ensure that your employee observed your rules.
-Check your policy details, and if necessary, take legal advice.
+In that case, you may have to worry about being sued by third parties, for neglecting to ensure that your employee observed your rules - in addition to worrying about the cost of repairing or replacing the car.
+Check your policy details and, if necessary, take legal advice.

 13. We want to replace our current company cars with something more tax efficient, but the sales force is objecting.
 Can we just do it?

 To begin with, check the terms of the relevant employees' contracts of employment.
-If the contracts are silent on this - if they say nothing about it - then in theory at least your sales force might be able to argue that you are breaching terms established by custom, even if never spelt out.
+If the contracts are silent on this, your sales force may (in theory at least), be able to argue that you are breaching terms established by custom, even if never spelt out.
 If in doubt, consult a lawyer about the situation, with a view to ensuring that your terms and conditions make it quite plain in future that the choice of company car is yours.

 14. One of our sales people has been clocking up improbable mileage, they say on company business.
 We don't believe them.
 What should we do?

 Ask them to account for it.
-If they can’t do it, then consider commencing action under your disciplinary procedure and if there is still no satisfactory explanation, issue a written warning.
-It is unreasonable to expect your sales people always to travel from one appointment to another by the most direct route, but if there is a variation in the mileage of more than, say, 25 per cent, they should expect to be asked to account for it.
+If they can’t do it, then consider commencing action under your disciplinary procedure, and if there is still no satisfactory explanation, issue a written warning.
+It is unreasonable to expect your sales people always to travel from one appointment to another by the most direct route, but if there is a variation in the mileage of more than, say, 25%, they should expect to be asked to account for it.